COSIMA/cosima-recipes/README.md

 To **Get Started** with the `cosima-cookbook`, clone this repository locally, probably best in your local space on one of the NCI HPC machines so you can have access to model output.
 The repository includes a bunch of examples with which you can begin to construct your own analysis code.

-If you develop a notebook for analysing something that is not already included in the recipes, then consider **contributing back to the repository via a Pull Requests**.
+If you develop a notebook for analysing something that is not already included in the recipes, then consider **contributing back to the repository via a Pull Request**.
 Contributions are always welcome and we are more than happy to help out!

 ## [Tutorials](https://cosima-recipes.readthedocs.io/en/latest/tutorials/index.html)